 Popular Editions

-Adams, Henry.
-Democracy, Esther, Mont Saint Michel and Chartres, The Education of Henry Adams, Poems.
-Edited by Ernest Samuels and Jayne N. Samuels.
-New York: Library of America, 1983.
+Samuels, E. and Samuels, J. N. (eds.)
+(1983) Democracy, Esther, Mont Saint Michel and Chartres, The Education of Henry Adams, Poems, New York: Library of America.

-———.
-History of the United States during the Administration of Thomas Jefferson.
-Edited by Earl N. Harbert.
-New York: Library of America, 1986.
+Harbet, E. N. (ed.)
+(1986) History of the United States during the Administration of Thomas Jefferson, New York: Library of America.

 ———.
-History of the United States during the Administration of James Madison.
-Edited by Earl N. Harbert.
-New York: Library of America, 1986.
+(1986) History of the United States during the Administration of James Madison, New York: Library of America.

 Suggested Reading